Ileenfdz/python-mini-exercises/README.md

 Output :
 List : ['3', ' 5', ' 7', ' 23']
 Tuple : ('3', ' 5', ' 7', ' 23')

+7.Write a Python program to accept a filename from the user and print the extension of that.
+Sample filename : abc.java
+Output : java